GeoffCox/geoffcox.github.io/Management.md

 Every developer I've met wants to be  proud of something they built on their own.
 The scope doesn't matter - system, feature, component, class, or function - just something they can point at as their contribution.
 Teamwork and collaboration are great amplifiers of productivity, but we aren't happy if there isn't something that is just ours, something that shows off our unique talent, something that proves we could overcome a challenge ourselves.

 I give each developer something that they control, where they make the call, and where they are accountable.
-I find this makes the software development processes straightforward.
+I find this makes managing the software development processes straightforward.
 Estimates are grounded in the reality of the developer owning the work.
 Others can help without causing a power struggle - it is clear who is responsible.
 I can better measure their accomplishments and coach them where things could have gone better.
 Basically, I treat my team like professional software developers (gasp).

 2. Minimize process